Gaussian beams and caustic avoidance in gravitational optics: Point sources

-by making use of the Hamilton's equations, (\ref{eq:four_sets}), in the matrix form.
+by making use of Hamilton's equations, (\ref{eq:four_sets}), in the matrix form.
 Then, we observe that the power is indeed conserved, i.e.,

-due to the evolution equations of intensity and the cross--sectional area, presented in eqs.~(\ref{eq:Cont_P.S._expansion}) and (\ref{eq:evol_detQ_P.S.}) respectively.
+due to the evolution equations of intensity and the cross-sectional area, presented in (\ref{eq:Cont_P.S._expansion}) and (\ref{eq:evol_detQ_P.S.}) respectively.
 In other words, the imaginary part of the paraxial wave equation guarantees that the power is constant throughout the propagation.
 This means that the evolution equation of $I_{P.S.}$ is a genuine continuity equation, rather than being a mere analogy.
-We should note that this result is also equivalent to the photon number conservation of the bundle which is sometimes referred to as the \textit{area law} in the cosmological context, as given in eq.~(\ref{eq:cons_photon_flux}).
+We should note that this result is also equivalent to the photon number conservation of the bundle which is sometimes referred to as the \textit{area law} in the cosmological context as in (\ref{eq:cons_photon_flux}).

 Let us now look into the real part of the paraxial wave equation.
-First thing to check is the value of the wave potential, $\mathcal{W}$, as it is the object that differentiates the evolution equations of a wavized light bundle from the Hamilton--Jacobi equation of the standard null bundle.
-By substituting the amplitude function $\mathscr{R}_{P.S.}=C/\left(2\pi \left|{\rm{det}}\mathbf{B}\right|\right)^{1/2}$ in the definition of $\mathcal{W}$ in eq.~(\ref{eq:Wave_potential}), we determine that the wave potential of a point source wave function is zero, i.e., $\mathcal{W}_{P.S.}=0$.
+First thing to check is the value of $\mathcal{W}$ which is the object that differentiates the evolution equations of superposed light bundles from the Hamilton-Jacobi equation of a standard null bundle.
+By substituting the amplitude function $\mathscr{R}_{P.S.}=C/\left(2\pi \left|{\rm{det}}\mathbf{B}\right|\right)^{1/2}$ in the definition of $\mathcal{W}$ (\ref{eq:Wave_potential}), we determine that $\mathcal{W}_{P.S.}=0$.
 This follows from the fact that the intensity of the wave is homogeneous on the observational screen and its value is same as the one of the electromagnetic field corresponding to the central null geodesic in the geometric optics limit.

-Moreover, it is easy to show that the effective momenta, $\mathbf{p}_{P.S.}$, of the wavized beam given in eq.~(\ref{eq:Phase_Eff_mom_P.S.}) are indeed equal to $\boldsymbol{\dot{\xi}}=\mathbf{D}\mathbf{B}^{-1}\boldsymbol{{\xi}}$ which are the canonical momenta of the standard null bundle.
-Then, the real part of the paraxial wave equation is equal to the Hamilton--Jacobi equation, (\ref{eq:HamiltonJacobi_cl}), of the ordinary thin null bundle formulation.
+Moreover, it is easy to show that the effective momenta, $\mathbf{p}_{P.S.}$, of the wavized beam given in (\ref{eq:Phase_Eff_mom_P.S.}) are indeed equal to $\boldsymbol{\dot{\xi}}=\mathbf{D}\mathbf{B}^{-1}\boldsymbol{{\xi}}$ which are the canonical momenta of the standard null bundle.
+Then, the real part of the paraxial wave equation is equal to the Hamilton-Jacobi equation, (\ref{eq:HamiltonJacobi_cl}), of the ordinary thin null bundle formulation.
 Accordingly, the equations of motion of the wavized beam are same as the screen projected geodesic deviation equations, $\ddot{\boldsymbol{\xi}}=\mathcal{R}\boldsymbol{\xi}$.